Bar0cc0/DocLibrary/PostgreSQL.md

 SELECT * FROM ONLY products;	-- Returns only rows from the parent table SELECT * FROM products; 		-- Returns rows from both parent and child tables

 SELECT p.tableoid, p.name FROM products p 				-- Returns the OID (object internal identifier) of the table where each row comes from
-SELECT p.tableoid::regclass, p.name FROM products p; -- Returns the name of the table where each row comes from SELECT r.relname, p.name
+SELECT p.tableoid::regclass, p.name FROM products p; 	-- Returns the name of the table where each row comes from SELECT r.relname, p.name 		-- Returns the name of the table where each row comes from; equivalent to the previous query
 	FROM products p, pg_class r -- pg_class contains information about tables, indexes, sequences, etc.
-	WHERE p.tableoid = r.oid; -- Returns the name of the table where each row comes from; equivalent to the previous query
+	WHERE p.tableoid = r.oid;
 ```

-## 8. Performance Optimization
+## 8. Table Access Optimization

 ### Indexing
 Optimize queries that contain WHERE clauses, JOIN conditions, or ORDER BY clauses.